ionixftw/dev101/README.md

 # Matsyanyayam

 * **Definition:** Matsyanyayam is a period of anarchy and lawlessness.
-When the law of punishment is kept in abeyance, it gives rise to such disorder as is implied in the proverb of fishes i.e. the larger fish swallows a small one, for in the absensce of law-enforcing authority, the strong will swallow the weak.
+When the law of punishment is kept in abeyance, it gives rise to such disorder as is implied in the proverb of fishes i.e. the larger fish swallows the small one, for in the absensce of law-enforcing authority, the strong will swallow the weak.

 * Matsyanyayam lasted for a century ( 650 A.D. - 750 A.D. )